 Short courses and one-year internships for Nature Conservation students from Nelson Mandela University, the Tracker Academy, the SA College for Tourism and other partner institutions.
 The Tracker Academy trains disadvantaged, unemployed young men in the traditional skills of tracking.
 The SA College for Tourism offers a one-year tourism and hospitality certificate course to disadvantaged, unemployed young women.

-Nelson Mandela Metropolitan University (NMMU) is the largest University in the Eastern Cape, the province in which Bergplaas is situated.
-Many of the students at NMMU are from financially impoverished households and the only way that they are able to achieve a university education is by securing loans, scholarships and bursaries.
+Nelson Mandela University is the largest University in the Eastern Cape, the province in which Bergplaas is situated.
+Many of the students at NMU are from financially impoverished households and the only way that they are able to achieve a university education is by securing loans, scholarships and bursaries.

-Bergplaas and the School of Natural Resource Management, NMMU George Campus, have developed a strong partnership since 2011 that was formalised into a Memorandum of Understanding (MOU) in 2016.
+Bergplaas and the School of Natural Resource Management, NMU George Campus, have developed a strong partnership since 2011 that was formalised into a Memorandum of Understanding (MOU) in 2016.

 As part of this MOU Bergplaas offers: